andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 Type an utterance related to one of your intents and the Bot will return the best matching intent along with the Intent.

 #### Reference Projects: 3C) Integration with Dispatch
-*Enables integration of Multiple AI Services (e.g. like multiple QnA and LUIS projects):* https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch
+*Enables integration of Multiple AI Services (e.g. like multiple QnA and LUIS projects):* <br /> https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch

 i) an AI Service <br />